arnaudbos/i-rant/content/loom-part-4-nio.md

 I also wrote this:

 > **There's a reason why both sync/async and thread-blocking/non-thread-blocking are often mixed-up:
-> Today, the only—i.e. built-in— way to execute `non-thread-blocking` code *on the JVM* is to use `asynchronous` API.**
+> today, the only—i.e. built-in— way to execute `non-thread-blocking` code *on the JVM* is to use `asynchronous` API.**

 Let's implement our use case once again (see [part-2][use-case]) with an asynchronous **and** non-thread-blocking API:
 `Java NIO`.